 The general rule is that those who listen most and speak least will be the most useful to sufferers. —David Murray

-When those who suffer these crises of soul don’t protest when the men in the white coats come for them to restore feelings of peace and safety for everyone else, that is really saying something — that these hapless individuals feel so unsafe and so helpless that they would permit even this kind of huge indignity.
-I saw this kind of emergency in a nameless, homeless lady who allowed herself to be straitjacketed and carted away this week at our church’s outreach to the homeless, a population that consists of a good portion of the intractably mentally ill, a demographic that is skyrocketing, as journalist Robert Whittaker documents in his groundbreaking book, “Anatomy of an Epidemic”
+When those in soul crisis don’t protest when men in white coats come for them — so that feelings of peace and safety might be restored for everyone else– it is really saying something.
+It says that these hapless individuals feel so unsafe and so helpless that they would permit even this kind of huge indignity.
+I saw this kind of emergency in a nameless, homeless lady who allowed herself to be straitjacketed and carted away this week at our church’s outreach to the homeless, a population that consists of a good portion of the intractably mentally ill, a population that is skyrocketing because of reckless overprescription of psychoactive drugs, as journalist Robert Whittaker documents in his groundbreaking book, “Anatomy of an Epidemic”

-It was so interesting to me that after educating all week about the Murphy Bill, which would legalize such callous disregard for basic human rights in a huge government power grab, I found myself kneeling on the ground, getting as close as I could to a hostile frightened woman — really trying to listen to what she said, and in her babblings of government conspiracy to cut off peoples’ feet, I heard her fear for her own, perhaps someday gangrenous legs.
+It was so interesting to me that after educating all week on this blog about the Murphy Bill, which would legalize such callous disregard for basic human rights in a huge government power grab, I found myself kneeling on the ground, getting as close as I could to a hostile, frightened woman — really trying to listen to what she said, and in her babblings of government conspiracy to cut off peoples’ feet, I heard her fear for her own — statistically quite likely to be — gangrenous legs.
 She had contempt for authorities who exploit and mistreat, yet she submitted to the eyerolls of the fireman who came to give ‘medical treatment’.
 That was really saying something.
 I heard her fear, and her desire for medical attention.
-I fervently pray that she got some.
+I fervently pray that she got good care.

 Sometimes when I am really in a great amount of grief I have to express it in poetry.
 I think this one in particular comes from a general feeling of not being respected or really listened to in the conversations I have about these issues.
 At times like this, I really identify with the homeless mentally ill population that is so outside the camp, whose inchoate passion is never properly interpreted.
 That doesn’t feel safe.